rammium/virtualhosts/README.md

 - Generate the .env file for bedrock.
 - List all created virtualhosts.
 - Delete a specific virtualhost and optionally delete the database too.
+- Uses configurable skeleton files for virtualhost config which can be auto updated.
 - Auto updater.

 For a list of all available commands run `$ sudo vh -h`.